bus710/matrix2/README.md

 # matrix2

-A toy project to drive Sense Hat's LED matrix by using Go/JS.
+A toy project to drive Sense Hat's LED matrix by using Go and Flutter

 <img src="assets/b.png" width="300">